 Microgreens are tiny, nutritious, and delicious vegetables that add beauty and flavorful interest to just about any meal.
 They are harvested just before or as the first true leaves emerge, so they pack all that color, taste, and nutrition into their miniature version.
 They are extremely versatile.
 Home cooks, smoothie-lovers, and Michelin star chefs all use microgreens for their gorgeous colors, delicate textures, distinctive flavors, and power-packed nutrition.

 Research from the University of Maryland and the U.S. Department of Agriculture showed that microgreens can pack from 4 to 40 times the nutrients of the mature plant.
-The study looked at four groups of vitamins and other phytochemicals in 25 varieties of microgreens and found that red cabbage had the highest vitamin C and radish had the most vitamin E.
+The study looked at four groups of vitamins and other phytochemicals of microgreens.

-You can find out more about nutrition on our Varieties page and in the articles below.
+You can find out more about nutrition on our Shop and in the articles below.
 Reputable local nutritionists can help you incorporate microgreens into your diet to address your specific issues.
-See EnG Nutrition and Lifestyle.

 Why Roots 'n Shoots Microgreens?